By Mick Roberts ©

 Caleb Edwards died in 1943, at the age of 78, and his widow, Hannah in 1950, also aged 78.

-Gladys Bowyer continued operating the store at Old Bulli until about 1950.
+Gladys Bowyer continued operating the store at Old Bulli until the 1970s.
 She died in 1975 at the age of 75.
 Harold Bowyer died in 1988.

 Can anyone tell me when Bowyer’s store closed, and was demolished?
 Scroll down to the comments section.